inducer/pyopencl/doc/runtime_platform.rst

     .. automethod:: from_int_ptr
     .. autoattribute:: int_ptr

+    .. attribute :: hashable_model_and_version_identifier

+        An unspecified data type that can be used to (as precisely as possible, given identifying information available in OpenCL) identify a given model and software stack version of a compute device.
+Note that this identifier does not differentiate between different instances of the same device installed in a single host.

+        The returned data type is hashable.

+        .. versionadded:: 2020.1

     .. method:: create_sub_devices(properties)

         *properties* is an array of one (or more) of the forms::